 - We expect the care home market to meet the needs of clients with highly complex needs, with a transition to supplying a greater amount of nursing relative to residential care: social care clients with lower levels of need will be supported in the community, meaning our care homes will predominantly support those with more complex needs.
-We are focused on developing our nursing care provision particularly. - We want to secure more options for independent, move-on accommodation for mental health and learning disabilities: we want providers of supported accommodation to work with us to enable more people to move on into independent accommodation options from supported accommodation options, where individuals can live independently in the community. - We want to develop our existing supported accommodation offer to support and address more complex needs (including substance misuse) and deliver better outcomes for people receiving support. - We want to ensure we have sufficient shortterm intervention services available and used efficiently to maximise supporting people at home.
+We are focused on developing our nursing care provision particularly. - We want to secure more options for independent, move-on accommodation for mental health and learning disabilities: we want providers of supported accommodation to work with us to enable more people to move on into independent accommodation options from supported accommodation options, where individuals can live independently in the community. - We want to develop our existing supported accommodation offer to support and address more complex needs (including substance misuse) and deliver better outcomes for people receiving support. - We want to ensure we have sufficient short-term intervention services available and used efficiently to maximise supporting people at home.

-- We want to ensure we support Lambeth adults to return home after a hospital stay wherever possible. - We intend to improve the pathway for people with learning disabilities and/or autism to be discharged from inpatient settings and supported to live in the community with appropriate accommodation and care. - We want to maximise the benefits offered by digital innovations to support Lambeth adults to enjoy independence at home: making proactive use of technology enabled care to help equip Lambeth adults to live independently and to support care workers to deliver high quality care.
+- We want to ensure we support Lambeth adults to return home after a hospital stay wherever possible. - We intend to build on improvements we have made to the pathway for people with learning disabilities and/or autism to be discharged from inpatient settings and supported to live in the community with appropriate accommodation and care.
+We are rolling our One System Discharge planning approach across the programme. - We want to maximise the benefits offered by digital innovations to support Lambeth adults to enjoy independence at home: making proactive use of technology enabled care to help equip Lambeth adults to live independently and to support care workers to deliver high quality care.
 This may include using solutions such as apps that enable family and unpaid carers to be more involved.

-Mobilisation of new neighbourhood contracts for standard home care: we will work with providers to mobilise new neighbourhood home care contracts from April 2024.
+• Mobilisation of new neighbourhood contracts for standard home care: we will work with providers to mobilise new neighbourhood home care contracts from April 2024.
 The neighbourhood model of care will allow for greater integration, continuity of care and use of community assets to benefit people receiving home care services.